aailabkaist/UDIM/README.md

 </p>

 ## Reproduce
-For reproduce the results of LCMAT-S, we provide a bash file for running `main.py`, which located at:
+To reproduce the results of UDIM, we provide a bash file, which located at:
 ```
-/bash/LCMat_XXX.sh
+/bash/udim_pacs_xxx.sh
 ```
-Here, XXX is dataset.
-You can get results in `result/` directory.
+Here, XXX is a specific experimental setting.